 We encourage everyone to continue their reconciliation journey by visiting the National Centre for Truth and Reconciliation (NCTR).
 The NCTR is the permanent home for all statements, documents, and other materials gathered by the Truth and Reconciliation Commission of Canada.

-Discover the First Nations, Métis and Inuit collections at Oakville Public Library, local education events offered through the Oakville Partnership on Truth and Reconciliation or view The Oakville Heritage Moment: The Mississaugas of the Credit.
+Discover the First Nations, Métis and Inuit collections at Oakville Public Library, view The Oakville Heritage Moment: The Mississaugas of the Credit.
 First Nations, Métis and Inuit programs and services that serve Oakville can also be found on the Halton Community Services Directory.